 How Does The Bank Statement Loan Program Work?

-Carl’s monthly bank deposits during the last 12 months were adequate to qualify for the bank statement loan.
+Let’s look at Carl’s monthly bank deposits during the last 12 months.
+We find out they are adequate to qualify for the bank statement loan.
 Sometimes 24 months of statements can be used if one year was more than the other year.

-One program simply averages the work related bank deposits from the past 12 to 24 months to reach a monthly income on “personal accounts”.
+The bank statement program using your personal account simply averages the work related bank deposits from the past 12 to 24 months to reach a monthly income.
 For example

 In this example of six months, the income is $6,641 per month.
-Once the underwriter reviews a full twelve or twenty-four months, they will determine their approval on that figure.
+Once the underwriter reviews a full twelve or twenty-four months, they will determine their monthly income.

-The second program where the borrower provides business bank statements for the past 12 to 24 months will require a letter from a CPA or enrolled tax agent to specify your actual business expenses.
+The second program works with the borrower providing business bank statements for the past 12 to 24 months.
+This program also requires a letter from a CPA or enrolled tax agent to specify your actual business expenses.